prod9/masqer/README.md

 A teeny tiny wrapping of DNSMASQ to allow deploying it into containerized environments.

+### USE CASES

+Reasons this was made:

+* Emulating `/etc/hosts` for a cluster of pods on Kubernetes

+Why?

+* You don't want to mess with `/etc/hosts` inside Docker containers which requires dirty hacks to make work.
+* You do not want to run or configure a full blown authoritative DNS server just for a single host
+* You have no access to DNS in a very restrictive network but still want to centralize some IP mappings used in multiple other containers.

 ### USAGE

 A basic docker run invocation looks like the following: